ComictypX/Playlistmanager/README.md

 Type ?help command for more info on a command.
 You can also type ?help category for more info on a category.
 ```

+## Todo
+- Permission-System (Who should be able to use Bot)
+- ability to limit bot to specific channels